Get on the path to results today.

 In this PAGA-only representative action case, the Plaintiffs allege their current or former employer MHF MV Manager VI LLC dba Courtyard San Diego Mission Valley, a hotel business, (1) Failed to pay minimum/regular wages; (2) Failed to Pay State Overtime Failed to Provide and Maintain Records; (3) Failed to Pay Wages Timely; (4) Committed Labor Code violations concerning meal and rest breaks; (5) Failed to Provide Accurate Wage Statements; (6) Failed to Maintain Records; committed wage statement violations via the PAGA; (7) Failed to Reimburse Expenses; (8) Committed Sick Pay Violations; and (9) Committed a Number of Miscellaneous Labor Code Violations via the PAGA.

-The named Plaintiffs and the aggrieved employees she represents typically worked as hospitality staff for Defendants.
-Plaintiffs allege Defendants failed to pay overtime correctly, neglected to provide its workers with rest time, deprived employees of their right to enjoy lawful meal and rest breaks, among other things.
+The named Plaintiff and the aggrieved employees she represents typically worked as hospitality staff for Defendants.
+Plaintiff alleges Defendants failed to pay overtime correctly, neglected to provide its workers with rest time, deprived employees of their right to enjoy lawful meal and rest breaks, among other things.

-The representative group consists of all current or former employees who worked in the state of California from May 22, 2023 to the present.
+The representative group consists of all current or former employees who worked for Mission Valley Courtyard Marriot in the state of California from May 22, 2023 to the present.

 Superior Court of California, San Diego County, Central Division